 In addition to increasing the diversity of study participants, more research efforts are needed in the area of intervention implementation.
-A recent systematic review found that clinical guidelines for autism contained recommendations based mostly on expert opinion as opposed to empirical evidence.
-This highlights the continued need to improve translation of research findings and implementation of evidence-based interventions in autism communities.
+A recent systematic review found that clinical guidelines for autism contained recommendations based mostly on expert opinion as opposed to empirical evidence.150 This highlights the continued need to improve translation of research findings and implementation of evidence-based interventions in autism communities.
 Importantly, individuals with perceived "low" support needs may still have challenges in daily living, unmet support needs and co-occurring physical or mental health conditions - particularly those conditions and issues that might be "invisible" to others.
 Issues such as challenges with executive function and mental health concerns such as anxiety, depression, and emotional regulation often can result in significant challenges for autistic individuals even if they live independently or have many other strengths.
 More research on the connections between unmet needs and social determinants of health on mental health in individuals with autism are needed.
 Therefore, access to interventions should not be based solely on subjective observations of an individual in clinical situations; rather, interventions should be available to those who report and demonstrate their need for support, regardless of their perceived cognitive and linguistic abilities.

-Future resources should be directed towards increasing the accessibility of evidence-based interventions by improving community access to information about the efficacy and safety of different interventions (including rapid dissemination of novel interventions), improving and strengthening the autism service providers workforce, providing resources to navigate insurance and Medicaid/Medicare systems, and reducing disparities in intervention access and resources.
+Future resources should be directed towards increasing the accessibility of evidence-based interventions by improving community access to information about the efficacy and safety of different interventions (including rapid dissemination of novel interventions), improving and strengthening the autism service providers workforce, and providing resources to navigate insurance and Medicaid/Medicare systems.
+It will also be important to reduce disparities in intervention access, by improving transportation systems and access to community resources, improving broadband internet access to facilitate telehealth and other technology-driven interventions, and examining other social determinants of health that may directly or indirectly affect access to interventions.
 By focusing on practical barriers to ultimate intervention deployment, including insurance, provider adoption willingness, and marginal expenses, a more robust, efficient, and complete pipeline from idea to effective individual treatment can be realized.

 While there have been multiple, important advances in the field of autism interventions, there is still much progress to be made.
 Researchers must continue to develop new interventions as well as improve on existing interventions for diverse settings and populations, including males and females, individuals with co-occurring conditions and varying levels of support needs, individuals across the lifespan, and those in settings or communities that are under-resourced or underserved.
 Efforts must also be made to improve community implementation of evidence-based interventions and improve community access to interventions proven to be effective to maximize positive outcomes for individuals on the autism spectrum.
 Importantly, the voices of autistic people, their families, and potential providers must be included in intervention research and implementation in a participatory and community-based approach.
-This will maximize the utility and relevance of the research.
-Furthermore, autistic individuals and their caregivers must be allowed to choose what interventions work best for their unique needs to meet the diverse goals of individuals across the autism spectrum.
+This will maximize the utility and relevance of the research.5 Furthermore, autistic individuals and their caregivers must be allowed to choose what interventions work best for their unique needs to meet the diverse goals of individuals across the autism spectrum.